Yijin-Zeng/HangManGame/README.md

 ## Contributing

 Feel free to fork, experiment, and submit improvements!
-Areas for contribution:
-- New model architectures
-- Alternative training strategies
-- Performance optimizations
-- Additional analysis and visualizations